- Why is Beowulf Important?

 of the Dead.
 Michael Crichton.
 1976 (and newer editions).

-Based on a historical (922 A.D.) commentary by Ibn Fadlan, representative of the ruler of Baghdad, who crosses paths with some rough and tumble Vikings in the valley of the Volga.
+Based on a historical (922 A.D.) commentary by Ibn Fadlan, representative of the ruler of Baghdad, who crosses paths with some scruffy and barbaric Viking warriors in the valley of the Volga.
 Crichton added a meeting with Buliwyf, a Viking chieftain who must return to Scandinavia to save his country from the monsters of the mist.
 It's hard to find anything in English about Ibn Fadlan, except for James E. McKeithen's 1979 dissertation (Indiana University), The Risalah of Ibn Fadlan : an Annotated Translation with Introduction.

 Beowulf.
 1999.
 The Beowulf story, reset in a grim techno-medieval future.
 Christopher Lambert, who deserves better, stars as a rather gloomy Beowulf.
 Strange blend of Mad Max and Excalibur.
 DVD from Amazon.